DasGMA/sendtags/README.md

 ![Example](/images/example.png)

+We know you have a time constraint but what else besides the bare minimum can you get in before the buzzer?
 Bonus Points:
-- Making it fault tolerant (what happens when we put in unexpected inputs)
+- Making it fault tolerant (what happens when we put in unexpected inputs?)
-- What improvements can you make given your time contraint?
-- Do you plan on writing tests?
+- Are you good at design?
+Show off here!
+- Not required but if you add tests, what framework will you use to write them and how easy are they to follow?
 - Will you restructure the code and fix bugs that may be in there?
-- We left some things intentionally vague to see how you deal with them :)
+- We left some things intentionally vague to see how you deal with unclear requirements.
+Sometimes at NR, you have to call the shots :)

 ### `npm install && npm start`